fieryash/Sentiment-Analysis/README.md

-# Springer and IEEE
+#IEEE:- Detection of Depression from Social Media
- This is a model to detect Depression from Social Media
+N-grams, w2v, LSTM was used